-Consciously or not, all inhabitants en visitors of the province Noord-Holland have come in touch with the Stelling van Amsterdam.
+Consciously or not, all inhabitants and visitors of the province Noord-Holland have come in touch with the Stelling van Amsterdam.
 The Stelling van Amsterdam is a 135km line of defense built between 1880 and 1914 to protect the capital.

 The army, the government and the king/queen would be able to retreat inside this ring in case of an attack on the Netherlands.
 The Stelling consists of 46 forts, dykes and sluices on a 15-20 km distance from the capital.
 The idea behind the Stelling of Amsterdam is a case of Dutch hydraulic engineering genius.
 With the use of a clever system, the land surrounding the line could be put under water, creating a pond; not deep enough for ships but too deep for man and horse.
 Even before the Stelling was completed, it was outdated.
-The rise of the airplane robbe the line of its purpose.
-During the two world wars the Stelling was prepared to be in a state of defense, but no actual fighting occured.
-Nowadays a great number of forts has been given a new purpose.
+The rise of the airplane robbed the line of its purpose.
+During the two world wars the Stelling was prepared to be in a state of defense, but no actual fighting took place.
+Nowadays a great number of forts have been given a new purpose.

 The Stelling carries the title ‘National Landscape’ since 2005.
 The Netherlands has a total of twenty National Landscapes.
 Each of these has a unique combination of cultural-historic and natural elements and tells the story of the Dutch landscape.
 A stone’s throw from Holland’s hectic capital, the ‘Stelling’ is also set in a surprisingly green landscape that offers beautiful spots of tranquillity.